Prostate Health – Guide to Men in Brooklyn and NYC

 The symptoms of prostate cancer and BPH can be similar.
 Careful urological evaluation is necessary, therefore.

 Evaluation and Treatment of Prostate Problems

 Urologists specialize in treating prostate problems.
 Typically evaluation would include a physical exam including a DRE (digital rectal exam).
-Imaging studies such as ultrasound or post-void residual and urinary studies such as urinalysis, uroflow may be performed based on individual needs.
+Imaging studies such as ultrasound or post-void residual and urinary studies such as urinalysis and uroflow may be performed based on individual needs.

-Dr. Alex Shteynshlyuger is a fellowship trained board certified urologist with expertise in treating men for prostate-related problems including prostate enlargement, BPH, prostatitis and prostate cancer.
-If you or someone you know has been diagnosed with urinary problems related to prostate or concerned about your prostate health, make an appointment to take advantage of Dr. Shteynshlyuger’s expert advice.
+Dr. Alex Shteynshlyuger is a fellowship-trained board-certified urologist with expertise in treating men for prostate-related problems including prostate enlargement, BPH, prostatitis, and prostate cancer.
+If you or someone you know has been diagnosed with urinary problems related to the prostate or is concerned about your prostate health, make an appointment to take advantage of Dr. Shteynshlyuger’s expert advice.